celo-org/celo-monorepo/packages/docs/developer-resources/walkthroughs/hello-contract-remote-node.md

 #### Custom Node.js Deployment

-In this section, we will go over how to deploy a contract using a simple Node.js script to show how you can do it without using Truffle.
+In this section, you deploy a contract using a simple Node.js script to show how you can do it without using Truffle.

 You need to compile the `HelloWorld.sol` contract using \(if it isn't already\):